abapGit/docs.abapgit.org/docs/collections/_development/guide-changelog.md

 ---
 title: Changelog
+category: read-first
-order: 150
+order: 30
 ---

-abapGit allows to show a changelog notes, based on changelog file in the repository base, and on [APACK](ref-apack.html) class containing the current version.
+abapGit allows showing a changelog notes, based on the changelog file in the repository base, and on [APACK](ref-apack.html) class containing the current version.

-abapGit itself does not use APACK and gets the current version from zif_abapgit_version=>c_abap_version.
+abapGit itself does not use APACK and gets the current version from `zif_abapgit_version=>c_abap_version`.
 The version is then used to determine if the changelog was updated and should be shown to the user.

 ## File format ##

-A file named as pattern `CHANGELOG*` or `changelog*`
+A file named with pattern `CHANGELOG*` or `changelog*`

-Changelog file should have a specific format:
+The changelog file should have a specific format:

 Header with the title